Rasdhoo: Geography

 The island is 58.26 km west of the country's capital, Malé.
 It is the only inhabited island of a small natural atoll known as Rasdhoo, Rasdu or Ross Atoll located a few miles off NE Ari Atoll.

 Demography

 Economy

 As of September 2016, Rasdhoo has sixteen guesthouses.

 Transport

-The island can be reached by ferry thrice a week from Malé or by daily speedboats between Malé and Rasdhoo.
+A thrice-a-week ferry service or daily speedboats operate between Malé and Rasdhoo.